 - Play sorting games.

-- Help your child notice how things are “similar” or “different”, as this will increase his reasoning skills and abstract thinking as well.
+- Help your child notice how things are “similar” or “different”, as this will increase their reasoning skills and abstract thinking as well.

 You can find many more activity ideas following this link: 10 Shape Activities for Toddlers!